l3ku/leot-fi/README.md

 # leot.fi

 My custom-made WordPress theme for the site https://www.leot.fi.
+This theme is coded from scratch to my own preferences using best WordPress theme development practices.